HankB/orvibo/README.md

 Pairing with a real S20 just accomplished!
 Discover() working.
 Subscribe() seems to be working.
 Command() now working.
-Sometimes.
-When it does work, the S20 replies with the control message rather than controlResp.
-More investigation is required.
+It requires retries to 'sink in.'

 ## TODO

+* Use the primitives to build useful commands to turn S20 devices on/off using IP address or host name.
 * Check to see if pairing works with already paired device.
 * Rework error handling to do something more useful than print error and exit.
 * Implement on ON/OFF commands.